 Since the stuff that your cute adorable baby will deposit on the nappies will have a remarkably strong whiff, ensure to get a diaper basket with a lid as you store them for washing later.

 Involve the older siblings

 All children love attention, and for some siblings, it can be difficult bringing in a new-born that will get all the parents’ attention.

 They can feel as though all the gifts and affection are only for their baby brother or sister, and can end up feeling down or even resentful.
 Keep an eye out for your kids rejecting you because you spend too much time with the baby (in their opinion!)

 When preparing to welcome the newborn, ensure that the elder siblings get adequate attention.
-Get them some gifts; a trip to the park, ice cream or a new toy are a great way to show them some love.
+Get them some gifts; a trip to the park, ice cream, or a new toy is a great way to show them some love.

 House rules for the elder siblings are also a great idea to ensure that everyone will coexist happily.
 The older siblings need to understand that they should not interfere with your baby’s sleep and should not wake them up to play!